betsee/betse/README.rst

 .. # For a list of all supported languages, see also:
 .. #     http://build-me-the-docs-please.readthedocs.org/en/latest/Using_Sphinx/ShowingCodeExamplesInSphinx.html#pygments-lexers

-.. # FIXME: Sadly, this appears to be unsupported by some ReST parsers and hence
+.. # FIXME: Sadly, this appears to be unsupported by some ReST parsers and is
-.. # is disabled until more widely supported. *collective shrug*
+.. # thus disabled until more widely supported. *collective shrug*
 .. # highlight:: console

 .. # ------------------( SYNOPSIS                           )------------------